Take a step in the right direction

 Ever feel that you are being constantly being pestered by family and friends to give up smoking?
 You most likely know the health risks and may have tried several times already to give up.
 However, be reassured, that it's never too late to stop as studies show that people who quit after their mid-thirties recover an average of six hours of life for every day of smoking they avoid.

 Why should I quit?

-According to Dr Emmajane Down, a London-based GP, smoking not only increases your risk of lung cancer, but could mean you are twice as likely to have a heart attack as non-smokers.
+According to Sarah Brown, a registered nurse in AXA PPP healthcare's Health at Hand team, smoking not only increases your risk of lung cancer, but could mean you are twice as likely to have a heart attack as non-smokers.
 Smoking can also contribute to fertility problems, gum disease and COPD.

 Is it too late to quit?

-If the time is right for you to quit smoking, Dr Emmajane Down says there are a few simple measures that can really help get you started and keep you on track:
+If the time is right for you to quit smoking, there are a few simple measures that can really help get you started and keep you on track: